Wednesday, June 29, 2016

 Why I back Corbyn

-Here are some not very worked out thoughts on the current state of the Labour party, and a sketch of why I very strongly back Corbyn (and will be looking for members to start deselecting the leading Blairite saboteurs).
+Here are some not very worked out thoughts on the current state of the Labour party, and a sketch of why I back Corbyn.

 My belief is that the UK economic train is heading back in the direction of Victorian Britain, with all the social inequality and injustice that went with it.
 It's in the nature of the economic train to run in that direction unless some pretty serious action is taken.

 Under the Blairites, the economic train continued to move in that direction, but the Blairites fought hard to slow the train down, and with some success.
 I approved of that, of course.
 With the Tories back in the brakes are off and the train is now running full tilt.